Karen Lee Andrews: Career

 Andrews appeared as finalist on the second season of The Voice in 2013.

 Andrews debut EP, White Dress and the Spirit, was released in January 2014.
 This was followed by Stride in October 2014.

 Andrews debut album Dirty Soul Live from the Rec Studio was released on 8 August 2015.
 It debuted at number 73 on the Australian ARIA Albums Chart and at number 2 on the ARIA Jazz Album Charts.

 In 2018, Andrews released Far From Paradise.

+2022 saw Karen Lee Andrews release her 5 track EP EDIN.
+The EP was produced by Benjamin Rodgers (Jimmy Barnes, Guy Sebastian, Emma Donovan, Cold Chisel).

 Andrews has appeared as a support act and backup singer for Australian singer Jimmy Barnes on several occasions, including for the They're Shutting Down Your Town tour in 2019 and the Soul Deep 30 tour in 2022.
-During Barnes' Soul Deep 30 tour, Andrews sang a duet of Wilson Pickett's In the Midnight Hour with Barnes.
+During Barnes' Soul Deep 30 tour, Andrews sang a duet of Wilson Pickett's "In the Midnight Hour" with Barnes.
 Prior to singing this song on 16 June Barnes stated that Andrews had been "adopted" by his family, and on 25 June, Barnes complimented Andrews by saying that, while his voice could be loud, the power of her voice made his voice sound "like a fly" at rehearsals.

-On the same night, Andrews also spoke about Barnes' generosity in allowing her to use his home studio to record an upcoming album, and how she received assistance from Barnes' daughter Mahalia Barnes and Mahalia's husband Ben Rodgers on vocals and album production respectively.
+In 2025, Andrews is scheduled to release the album Survival.